Go Phish! Why Your Organization Should Implement Phishing Exercises

 OnSolve

-OnSolveĀ® proactively mitigates physical threats, allowing organizations to remain agile when a crisis strikes.
-Using trusted expertise and reliable AI-powered risk intelligence, critical communications and incident management technology, the OnSolve Platform allows organizations to detect, anticipate and mitigate physical threats that impact their people and operations.
+OnSolveĀ® is a leading critical event management provider that proactively mitigates physical threats, allowing organizations to remain agile when a crisis strikes.
+Using the most trusted expertise and reliable AI-powered risk intelligence, critical communications and incident management technology, the OnSolve Platform enables enterprises, SMB organizations and all levels of government to detect, anticipate and mitigate physical threats that impact their people, places and property.
+With billions of alerts sent annually and proven support for both the public and private sectors, OnSolve is used by thousands of entities to save lives, protect communities, safeguard critical infrastructure and enable agility for the organizations that power our economy.